George Washington's Constitution fetches record $9.8 million

 | NEW YORK

-NEW YORK George Washington's personal copy of the U.S. Constitution and Bill of Rights sold for $9.8 million (6.28 million pounds) at auction on Friday, setting a record for any American book or historic document.
+NEW YORK George Washington's personal copy of the U.S. Constitution and Bill of Rights sold for $9.8 million at auction on Friday, setting a record for any American book or historic document.

 Bidders at Christie's New York salesroom and others on the telephone competed for the first U.S. president's signed, gold-embossed volume dating to 1789, which had a pre-sale estimate of up to $3 million.